Black Cat (manga): Critical response

-Santos called its art "plain", while McNeil commented that it "is very nice" but "there's nothing wow-ing about it," and likewise Haley considered the art sufficient enough to get "the job done", but that none of the characters are "cool or eye-catching".
+Santos called its art "plain", while McNeil commented that it "is very nice" but "there's nothing wow-ing about it," and likewise Haley considered the art enough to get "the job done", but that none of the characters are "cool or eye-catching".
 Conversely, Hoffman labeled the art "expressive", and Douresseaux deemed the character designs "imaginative."
 While Aronson and Hoffman dubbed the characters "likeable" and "memorable," Douresseaux asserted Yabuki "create[d] a joyful jumble of motivations and backstabbing" for them.
 On the other hand, Santos affirmed they "just don't feel real" as their motivations "aren't emotionally moving in any way; they're just plot points that give the characters motivation."

 The contrast between "Train's seriousness and Sven's comedy" was appreciated by Sandra Scholes of Active Anime.
 Margaret Viera of the same site hailed its comedy usage as "well done and perfectly placed within the storyline."
 Its mixture of genres was appreciated by Scholes, as well as by IGN's Jeff Harris who said "it never appears too overdone."
 Ross Liversidge of UK Anime Network, however, commented that this makes it "a little hard to discern what the series is aiming for."
 While Stig Høgset, writing for THEM Anime Reviews, said the supernatural powers are "kept at a fairly realistic level", Liversidge felt the anime's ending was "just slightly too fantastical to be taken seriously."
 Høgset and Harris praised the show's imagery, with the latter claiming that it has a "story that in many ways improves on the original manga and fixes some of its problems."